 Before you make an FOI request, check what information is already publicly available.
-A range of information is regularly published on our website and the Department of Agriculture, Water and Environment.
+A range of information is regularly published on our website and the Department of Agriculture, Fisheries and Forestry (DAFF).

 Visit our website for a range of publicly available information which includes: